oracle-livelabs/oci/oci-landing-zones/baseline/baseline.md

 In this lab, you will:

-* Create an ORM Stack and configuration from the baseline landing zone template
+* Create an ORM Stack and configuration from the template.
-* Provision Infrastructure: Network, IAM, Security
+* Create via CLI.

 ### Prerequisites